-The Smart Cities Challenge is an initiative for communities to address issues through community partnerships using data and connected technology.
+The City of Nanaimo competed in Infrastructure Canada’s Smart Cities Challenge, an initiative for communities to address issues through community partnerships using data and connected technology.

 In February and March 2018, we reached out to the community to tell us:

 - What issue in our community do you think is most pressing, and

 - How can we solve it or make improvements using data and technology?

 The following ideas were submitted* to us through email and Facebook:

 - To address transit not running on time, create a MyStop Service app to provide real-time info on transit status.
 Submitted by Steve Wood.